Ruby on Rails Authentication and Authorization: A Complete Guide to Secure, Scalable User Access

 Understanding the difference between authentication and authorization is crucial for building secure applications.
 Authentication ensures that users are who they claim to be, while authorization ensures that authenticated users have the correct permissions to access resources and perform actions.
 Both steps are necessary to protect sensitive data and functionality within your application.

-Authentication and authorization gems in Ruby on Rails
+Top Authentication and Authorization Gems for Ruby on Rails

 Let’s look into two popular gems: Devise for authentication and Pundit for authorization.
 These tools provide robust and scalable solutions, ensuring your application remains secure as it grows in complexity and user base.